pulumi/docs/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 Giving a development team the ability to launch the resources they need in the cloud is both the best and most scary thing that happens in a company.
 The flexibility for them to be able to achieve their goal is fantastic, but with this great freedom can come problems.
-We depend on developers to cleanup after themselves.
+We depend on developers to clean up after themselves.
 Sometimes that doesn't happen.
 Throw in automated testing failures that leak cloud resources and we can very quickly get ourselves into a situation where costs spiral out of control